Signed in as:

 ---

-Victor Thompson earned a BA in English Literature from Middlebury College (1963), an MA in English Literature from Rutgers University (1966), and a PhD in English and American Literature from Rutgers University (1972).
-He has published the following books: Eudora Welty: A Reference Guide (1976); The Trumpets of Jericho: A Romantic Novel about Bands and Musicians in the American Civil War (2004); Safe at Home: Baseball and Other Forms of Life in a Small New Jersey Town (2007) and Muses of Fire (2021).
-Vic has also written numerous articles and book reviews and performed with the Readers Theater and the Ya Ha Players at LLI.
-He taught at the University of Cincinnati (1966-1970) and Thomas Nelson Community College (1970-present), where he is now a Professor Emeritus and Adjunct Professor.
-He is married with three children and four grandchildren.
-He enjoys singing with the Virginians Barbershop Harmony Society, wood carving, swimming, dog walking, and more!
-Vic and his wife, Sharon, have been LLI members since 2013.
+Victor Thompson earned a BA in English Literature from Middlebury College (1963), followed by an MA (1966) and PhD (1972) in English and American Literature from Rutgers University.
+He taught at the University of Cincinnati and later at Thomas Nelson Community College, where he is now Professor Emeritus.
+Vic has published four books—Eudora Welty: A Reference Guide, The Trumpets of Jericho: A Romantic Novel about Bands and Musicians in the American Civil War, Safe at Home: Baseball and Other Forms of Life in a Small New Jersey Town, and Muses of Fire—as well as numerous articles and book reviews.
+He joined LLI in 2013 and performs with both the Readers Theater and the YAHA Players, writing some of the original plays the group performs.
+Vic enjoys singing, wood carving, swimming, dog walking, and spending time with his wife, Sharon, their three children, and four grandchildren.

 ---